TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 You may update or close/delete your account at any time.
 When a member is signed in a prominent link is provided to comprehensive account settings including options to permanently delete their account and to opt in or out of email newsletters.
 Deleting your account will also remove any personally identifiable information that may have been submitted to Drugs.com upon registration.

+Social Media Widgets

+Our Web site includes Social Media Features, such as the Facebook like button \[and Widgets, such as the Share this button or interactive mini-programs that run on our site\].
+These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
+Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
+Your interactions with these Features are governed by the privacy policy of the company providing it.

 Changes to the Privacy Policy

-If we decide to change our privacy policy, we will post those changes to this privacy statement, the homepage, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
-We reserve the right to modify this privacy statement at any time, so please review it frequently.
-If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our homepage.
+If we decide to change our privacy policy, we will post those changes to this privacy policy, the homepage, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
+We reserve the right to modify this privacy policy at any time, so please review it frequently.
+If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our homepage prior to the change becoming effective.

-Updated: June 28th, 2012
+Updated: June 14th, 2013